stub42/cassandra-charm/README.md

 data is at risk and availability lower, as a failed unit may take the only copy of data with it.

+Production systems will normally want to set `max_heap_size` and `heap_newsize` to the empty string, to enable automatic memory size tuning.
+The defaults have been chosen to be suitable for development environments but will perform poorly with real workloads.

 ## Planning